 The best way for an English speaker to pronounce tzatziki is “tsah-see-key.”
 Emphasize the “tsah” part and pronounce it like the end of the word “pizza.”
 You can hear the pronunciation here.

 This Tzatziki only requires a handful of ingredients.
-I love how you can combine such simple ingredients and it can come together to make something so dang delicious.
+I love how you can combine such simple things and make something so dang delicious.

 Here’s what you need to make this Tzatziki sauce: